This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 Do you have a hard time eating out in a restaurant?
 And what are you thoughts on making this easier?

 I personally don’t have a hard time eating out at a restaurant.
 Again, this is probably due to the fact that I’ve been used to seeing my father inject insulin while growing up.
 So, injecting insulin at a restaurant is something I don’t even think about.
 I just do it.
 I don’t want to make my diabetes any more complicated than it needs to be.
-I understand that many others do have a hard time eating out at restaurants, though.
+I understand that many others have difficulty eating out at restaurants, though.
 At the end of the day, it’s a personal choice whether people want to deal with their diabetes in public.

-I like to go out eating at many different places!
+I like to go out eating at many places!
 Copenhagen is known as a “foodie” place.
 You might even call it the capital of Nordic Cuisine.
 So, there’s always some exciting restaurant around the corner.

-“Well, this might be biased but my best advice is: use Hedia!”
+“Well, this might be biased, but my best advice is: use Hedia!”

 Exercise and work